 In general, just like humans who lose hundreds of hairs a day, cats also need to shed off some of the extra fur to stay healthy and cool (including their adorable whiskers.)

 If ever you notice your cat acting lethargic, becoming more vocal than usual, losing more hair than usual, or especially with redness on their skin make sure to call a vet immediately.
-It is important that you are proactive with your cat’s health and are in good communications with your vet as they will be able to help you quicker and more effectively if you are keeping a close eye on your little one.
+It is important that you are proactive with your cat’s health and are in good communication with your vet as they will be able to help you quicker and more effectively if you are keeping a close eye on your little one.